what does the term crawl budget mean with websites salterra digital services

 The concept of a crawl budget is based on two factors:

 2. Crawl Demand: Even if the crawl rate limit isn’t reached, there might be less crawling if there’s no demand from indexing.
-Demand can go down if a site has duplicate content or if the content is not changing frequently, which signals to Google that the site doesn’t need to be crawled as often.
+Demand can decrease if a site has duplicate content or the content is not changing frequently, which signals to Google that the site doesn’t need to be crawled as often.

 The “Crawl Budget” is the balance between these two factors.
 It’s the number of pages Google will crawl on your site on any given day.
 This can vary greatly, depending on the size of the site and the number of connections the Googlebot can establish.

-Optimizing your crawl budget is about making sure Google is crawling your most important pages and not wasting its budget on pages that aren’t important or are duplicates.
+Optimizing your crawl budget is about ensuring Google crawls your most important pages and does not waste its budget on pages that aren’t important or are duplicates.
 Factors like a site’s overall speed, update frequency, hierarchy, and link structure can all affect the site’s crawl budget.

 Can you control the crawl budget?

-Yes, to some extent, website owners can influence how search engine bots allocate the crawl budget for their sites.
+Yes, to some extent, website owners can influence how search engine bots allocate their sites’ crawl budgets.

 Here are some methods to have a better crawl budget you can use: